mehdiougadi/capstones/README.md

 flutter run
 ```

-## 🔥 Contributing
-We welcome contributions!
-Please fork the repository, create a new branch, and submit a pull request.

 ## 📩 Contact
 For inquiries, suggestions, or collaboration, feel free to reach out to us at Mehdiougadiofficial@gmail.com.